AmrBenSalem/AWS-SAA-C02-Course/README.md

 This allows to **store**, **monitor** and **access** logging data.

-- This is a piece of information data and a timestamp
-- Can be more fields, but at least these two

-Comes with some AWS Integrations.
-Security is provided with IAM roles or Service roles Can generate metrics based on logs **metric filter**
+Can generate metrics based on logs **metric filter**

 #### 1.3.8.1.
 Architecture of CloudWatch Logs

-It is a regional service `us-east-1`
+It is a regional service.

 Need logging sources such as external APIs or databases.
 This sends information as **log events**.
-These are stored in **log streams**.
-This is a sequence of log events from the same source.
+These are stored in **log streams**, which are sequences of log events from the same source.

 **Log Groups** are containers for multiple logs streams of the same type of logging.
-This also stores configuration settings such as retention settings and permissions.
+They can be configured with settings such as retention settings and permissions.

 Once the settings are defined on a log group, they apply to all log streams in that log group.
 Metric filters are also applied on the log groups.